 If you want to turn a favorite dumb light smart or any other electrical item around the home, then you don’t even need to worry about the bulb.
 Products like a TP-LINK Smart Plug can turn any device smart and controllable from your smartphone or through Alexa for just $30.
 That’s one very clever way to add smartness to a home without going overboard on new products, when the old ones will likely do just as well.

 Rather than blow $130 on the fully-fledged Amazon Echo, or more on Google’s Home, the Amazon Echo Dot is a low-cost way to try living with a smart virtual assistant.
-The second generation of the talkative little puck can be picked for less than $50 on Amazon.
+The second generation of the talkative little puck can be picked for a low price on Amazon.
 Available in black or white, it provides hands-free, voice-controlled access to your digital music services like Spotify, you can take control of smart home devices, listen to the latest news, traffic or weather and ask Alexa questions, build up shopping lists and more.
 Echo products get smarter every month with new features, so this is $50 well spent.

 Smart sensors used to expect a smart home hub to work with, but increasingly products will talk to your smartphone via WiFi reducing a lot of the cost.
 These examples provide a low-cost way to protect or improve your home, whether you are in or out.